 The next room up is the front living room.
 I’m teaming up with Decorist again and getting ready for another DesignOff with my girl Jojotastic.
 Be on the lookout, cuz there’s tons of inspo on this to come.
 The space will be the room for morning coffee and evening chit-chat.
 A room with no TV or distractions.
 What you see here below may stay???
 Or it may all go???
 It’s as much of a mystery to me too.
 I can’t wait to see what Ashley Redmond has in store for me.
 And don’t worry, I’ll be sharing the mood boards with you.

 That big brass pendant light in the foyer is from The Beau Ideal, and I adore it so.
-The pink and navy rug is vintage, but I managed to find a similar one here.
-And I’m always asked about the Franco Albini rattan ottoman.
+The pink and navy rug is vintage, and I’m always asked about the Franco Albini rattan ottoman.
 It’s vintage as well, but they tend to pop up on Etsy as well.
-I found a couple here and here.
+I found a couple here.

 These two side tables were some of the first pieces in the house.
 If one could marry tables, I’d totally get hitched to this greek key goodness.